Our Research

 To do so, we look into these sytems from a security perspective, under various adversary models.
 Specifically, we develop techniques to assess the risk (i.e., impact and likelihood) of adversaries and failures, and propose methodologies to design and systematically deploy defense measures to prevent, detect, and mitigate malicious attacks and natural disruptive events.
 In our research, we combine methodologies from cybersecurity, control theory, optimization and machine learning, game-theory and networked systems.

-Selected themes
+Selected research themes

 Security metrics for control systems